d4np3/module-1/README.md

 * __*Why are these technologies appropriate for your solution?*__

 Much like blockchain technology itself, the suggested architecture is a distributed model, which not only provides the most efficient delivery of services, but provides multiple levels of redundancy and security.
+Using cloud services also allows for compute expansion as their service offering user base grows.

 ### Sources